-For 2018 (Renewal Year 1), Factor D' Derivation is based on actual State Plan service cost taken from a preliminary 372 report run for July 1, 2016 to June 30, 2017 this was used as a baseline and adjusted for one year of anticipated cost increase based on average cost increases over the previous four year period using the inflation factor of 4.5% increase per year.
+For 2018 (Renewal Year 1), Factor D' Derivation is based on actual State Plan service cost taken from a preliminary 372 report run for July 1, 2016 to June 30, 2017, excluding the cost of prescribed drugs for dually eligible members.
+This data was used as a baseline and adjusted for one year of anticipated cost increase based on average cost increases over the previous four year period using the inflation factor of 4.5%.
 Similarly for waiver years 2 though 5, the previous year D' Factor is multiplied by 2% to derive the estimate of State Plan service costs for each waiver year.